NSHipster/articles/2014-09-22-swift-comparison-protocols.md

 ## Equatable

 Values of the `Equatable` type can be evaluated for equality and inequality.
-Declaring a type as equatable bestows several useful abilities, notably the ability values of that type to be found in a containing `Array`.
+Declaring a type as equatable bestows several useful abilities, notably the ability for values of that type to be found in a containing `Array`.

 For a type to be `Equatable`, there must exist an implementation of the `==` operator function, which accepts a matching type: